 * refers to Adventure Cross events

-Each participant, upon signing the registration form, agrees that they understand the on/off road style of the Adventure Cross event they are entering and furthermore understands the arduous nature of event, the terrain and style of riding.
-Furthermore each participant confirms that they are physically fit and capable of undertaking this challenging event.
+- Each participant, upon signing the registration form, agrees that they understand the on/off road style of the Adventure Cross event they are entering and furthermore understands the arduous nature of the event, the terrain and style of riding.
+Furthermore, each participant confirms that they are physically fit and capable of undertaking this challenging event.

-The Event Registration Form must be completed by a person aged 18 years or over.
+- The Event Registration Form must be completed by a person aged 18 years or over.
 Evidence of age may be requested.
 Participants between the age's of 16-18 will be allowed to participate in the event with the consent of their parent or legal guardian who must sign the Event Registration Form on behalf of the underage rider.
 Signing is also an acceptance for the actions and consequences of the underage rider.
-16-18 year olds need to be accompanied at all times by an adult who is responsible for them and are only permitted to ride the short route.
+16 to 18-year-olds need to be accompanied at all times by an adult who is responsible for them and are only permitted to ride the short route.
 Adventure Cross events are not open to riders under 16.